fluencelabs/cli/docs/commands/README.md

 FLAGS
-  -k, --key-pair-name=<name>        Key pair name --dial-timeout=<milliseconds>     [default: 60000] Timeout for Fluence js-client to connect to relay peer --import=<path>...
+  -k, --key-pair-name=<name>        Key pair name --[no-]auto-match                 Disable automatic matching --dial-timeout=<milliseconds>     [default: 60000] Timeout for Fluence js-client to connect to relay peer --import=<path>...
 Path to a directory to import aqua files from.
 May be used several times --marine-build-args=<--flag arg>  Space separated `cargo build` flags and args to pass to marine build.
 Overrides
                                     'marineBuildArgs' property in fluence.yaml.
-Default: --release --network=<network>               [default: testnet] The network in which the transactions used by the command will be carried out (local, testnet) --no-build                        Don't build the project before running the command --no-input                        Don't interactively ask for any input from the user --off-aqua-logs                   Turns off logs from Console.print in aqua and from IPFS service --particle-id                     Print particle ids when running Fluence js-client --privKey=<value>                 !WARNING! for debug purposes only.
+Default: --release --network=<network>               [default: local] The network in which the transactions used by the command will be carried out (testnet, local) --no-build                        Don't build the project before running the command --no-input                        Don't interactively ask for any input from the user --off-aqua-logs                   Turns off logs from Console.print in aqua and from IPFS service --particle-id                     Print particle ids when running Fluence js-client --priv-key=<private-key>          !WARNING! for debug purposes only.
 Passing private keys through flags is unsecure --relay=<multiaddress>            Relay for Fluence js-client to connect to --tracing                         Compile aqua in tracing mode (for debugging purposes) --ttl=<milliseconds>              [default: 120000] Particle Time To Live since 'now'.
 After that, particle is expired